 So you’ve just received your first Profits Tax Return and Employer’s Tax Return from the Inland Revenue Department, and you’re super excited to get started!
 Sound familiar?
 Unlikely.
 But filing your Profits Tax Return and Employer’s Tax Return does not have to be a chore.
 In this article we’re going to summarize some main points, you’ll want to keep in mind to make the process less daunting and to avoid any unnecessary penalties!

-Firstly, it’s important that we clear a misconception that a lot of people seem to have, which is that you don’t need to file the Profits Tax Return if you haven’t done any business since incorporating and neither do you need to file the Employer’s Tax Return if you have no employees.
+Firstly, let’s clarify the difference between the Profits Tax Return and the Employers Tax Return.
+The Profits Tax Return is for reporting taxable profits that a Hong Kong company has made during a financial year, whereas the Employers Tax Return is for reporting any payments a company has made to directors and/or employees within the period from April of the previous year to March of the year the return is issued.
+With that said it is important to clear a misconception that a lot of people seem to have, which is that you don’t need to file the Profits Tax Return if you haven’t done any business since incorporating and neither do you need to file the Employer’s Tax Return if you have no employees.
 Be aware that in both cases, you are still required to file a ‘Nil’ return.

 Deadlines and Who Can Do It?